wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 ##### 50 Offence to fail to comply with conditions of approval

-*   A licensed insurer commits an offence if it fails to comply with a condition of the approval imposed under [section 49][65] and is liable, on summary conviction, to a fine not exceeding $500,000\.
+*   A licensed insurer commits an offence if it fails to comply with a condition of the approval imposed under [section 49][65] and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 50: amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 51 Requirement for approval is in addition to requirements under other enactments

-*   [Sections 44 to 50][60] do not limit any other enactment that must be complied with in order to give effect to a proposed transfer or amalgamation that requires approval under section 44 (for example, in the case of amalgamating companies, the requirements of [Part 13][360] of the Companies Act 1993).
+*   [Sections 44 to 50][60] do not limit any other enactment that must be complied with in order to give effect to a proposed transfer or amalgamation that requires approval under section 44 (for example, in the case of amalgamating companies, the requirements of [Part 13][369] of the Companies Act 1993).

 ##### 52 Transfer or amalgamation not invalidated